sayadennis/classical-ml/README.md

 ### Running the CLI

 ```
-python ClassicalML/run_classical_ml.py \
+python classical-ml/ClassicalML/run_classical_ml.py \
     --input path/to/read/input.csv \
     --label path/to/read/target.csv \
-    --outfn path/to/write/performance.csv \
+    --outdir path/to/directory/to/write/outputs/ \
-    --indexdir path/to/read/indices/ # index files should be named train_ix.csv and test_ix.csv \
+    --indexdir path/to/read/indices/ # index files should be named train_index.txt and test_index.txt \
-    --scoring roc_auc # sklearn's metric name \
+    --scoring roc_auc \
-    --nmf 500 # number of max components if performing NMF \
-    --savemodel path/to/save/model_artifact.p # will be save as a pickle file
+    --nmf 500;
 ```

 ### Data setup

-* Input -- `pandas.DataFrame` with index and columns included (index will be used to align matrix with target)
+* Input -- CSV with a header row and an index column
-* Target -- `pandas.DataFrame` with shape `(-1,1)`.
-Must be consistent with input.
+* Target -- CSV with a header row and an index column with shape `(-1,1)`.
+Index must be consistent with input.
 * Train-test indices -- TXT file with train/test indices.
-Must be consistent with input and target.
+Must be consistent with input and target indices.